Byron/gitoxide/tasks.md

   * [ ] single threaded
   * [ ] optional object cache
   * [ ] fs-check - verify all object content of a git repository

+### gix organize

+* [ ] Add journey test to cover case with non-bare repository.
+Try to only read `non-bare` git config files and see the journey test fail.

 ### Commit-Graph